cdpxe/CCEAP/documentation/README.md

 ### CCEAP in one Paragraph

-CCEAP is an application layer protocol that is embedded into the TCP payload.
+CCEAP implements a network protocol.
 The protocol is explicitly vulnerable against several so-called [hiding patterns](http://ih-patterns.blogspot.de/p/introduction.html).
 Hiding patterns represent the core ideas of how secret data can be hidden in network transmissions.
-The core idea is that CCEAP allows students model the protocol structure in a way that they can represent covert channels.
+The core idea is that CCEAP allows students to model the protocol structure in a way that it represents covert channels.
+In other words, CCEAP can be used to teach students covert channel techniques in an easy manner.

 ### Why use CCEAP?

-The key advantage of CCEAP is that it is based on hiding patterns.
+The key advantage and unique feature of CCEAP is that it is based on hiding patterns.
 As shown in (Wendzel et al., 2015), more than hundred known network steganography methods can be represented by only 11 hiding patterns.
-Hence, it is enough to teach students these few hiding patterns instead of >100 hiding methods.
+Hence, it is enough to teach students these few hiding patterns instead of >130 hiding techniques.

 Another advantage of CCEAP is that basically all methods for hiding data in network transmissions can be explained using only one protocol (=CCEAP) instead of several network protocols (IP, TCP, UDP, HTTP, ...).
 For this reason, switching network protocols while explaining hiding methods to students is not necessary anymore.
 The protocol's structure is simple and self-explanatory and its implementation is kept at a minimum level of code lines to make it especially accessible to students.